ruiwenge2/MultiplayerBattleGame/README.md

 See how to play at https://multiplayerbattlegame.ruiwenge2.repl.co/howtoplay.

+You can try it out by playing against your friends, or join the same room in different tabs.
+You can also play against the computer.

 *Important: To create an account you must open the website in a new tab.*

 [Click here for the GitHub repo](https://github.com/ruiwenge2/MultiplayerBattleGame)